 "WE LIKE IT!

 We like it!

 WE LIKE IT JUST LIKE THIS! "

-When årsoppsummeringen for 2010 to be implemented I will be incredibly surprised if this disc harbors high on the list.
+When årsoppsummeringen for 2010 will be implemented I will be incredibly surprised if not this album ends up high on the list.
 This is just so cool!

-Plata buy the home page of Drunk on Crutches.
+Plata buying the home page of Drunk on Crutches.
 And you do it NOW!